Webhooks

 After 8 failed attempts, the delivery is marked giving_up and dropped.
 We alert your registered support email so you don’t silently lose webhooks.

-You can replay any failed delivery manually from your dashboard at API & Webhooks → click the endpoint → Deliveries tab → Retry.
+You can replay any delivery via the API — POST /v1/webhook_deliveries/{id}/replay (see the webhook deliveries reference) — or manually from your dashboard at API & Webhooks → click the endpoint → Deliveries tab → Retry.

 Idempotency on receive